MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 The Copilot control is a next-generation AI assistant that can be integrated in your canvas app.
 It enables end users to use a chat experience that is powered by AI.
 This feature allows app users to obtain insights about the data in their apps through natural language conversations.
 Makers can add the control to any canvas app and choose what data it can provide answers for.

 > [!IMPORTANT]
-> - To use this capability your environment must be in the US region.
+> - To see if this feature is availabiliable in your region, see [Product availability report](https://releaseplans.microsoft.com/en-US/availability-reports/?report=copilotfeaturereport).
 > - You need to allow data movement across regions for generative AI features as a prerequisite to use copilots in Power Apps.
 This step is important if your organization and your environment are in different regions.
 More information: [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions).
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - For more information, go to our [preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).